Mutant Herd

-Mutant Herd is an action game written by Jeremy Smith for the VIC-20 and published by Thorn EMI in 1983.
+Mutant Herd is an action game written by Jeremy Smith and Grahame Hampton-Matthews for the VIC-20 and published by Thorn EMI in 1983.

 Gameplay

-Mutant Herd involves protecting a powerhouse from an invasion of mutants.
-The mutants crawl towards you from multiple burrows located at each corner of the screen.
-Using laser beams, you need to prevent the mutant herds from destroying your powerhouse.
+Mutant Herd involves protecting a powerhouse from a mutant invasion.
+The mutants crawl towards the player from multiple burrows located at each corner of the screen.
+Using laser beams, the player must prevent the mutant herds from destroying the powerhouse.

-The game was even more complicated than this, however, as it was possible to enter the burrows and to shut them down.
-Once a burrow was entered, you started another phase of the game.
+It is possible to enter the burrows and to shut them down.
+After entering a burrow, another phase of the game begins.
 A queen mutant and her eggs are hiding in each burrow.
-You must get to the eggs and plant an explosive charge, while avoiding the queen mutant, who can kill you or move your charge away from her eggs.
-Once you have succeeded in blowing up the eggs, the burrow is sealed.
-When you return to the powerhouse screen, you will have one less burrow spewing mutants at you.
+The eggs must be destroyed using an explosive charge, while avoiding the queen mutant.
+After blowing up the eggs, the burrow is sealed and is no longer a threat.

-The game was even more complicated yet, in that, after each burrow is sealed, your lasers get weaker and the next burrow will have more eggs and be more challenging.
-You will have won the game when you have sealed all the burrows and successfully protected your powerhouse.
+After each burrow is sealed, the player's lasers weaken and the next burrow has more eggs and is more challenging.
+Victory requires sealing all the burrows.